dataesr/paysage-api/README.md

 `docker-compose up --build`

+To stop the docker container :

+`docker-compose down`

 This run a docker container, with a MongoDB inside, the paysage-auth app and the paysage-api app.

 To acces the MongoDB from inside, use host : `mongodb://mongo:27017`.